 The Park Hyatt Hangzhou is a new property that opened in late 2016.
 Hangzhou the largest city in Zhejiang Province, and is growing rapidly even by Chinese standards.
 I had two business trips to Hangzhou in 2016, and having also visited here a few years back, it is remarkable to see the changes this city has gone through.
-The Park Hyatt Hangzhou was still partially under construction when I visited, but they had just opened up to guests during my stay in October 2016.
+The Park Hyatt Hangzhou was still partly under construction when I visited, but they had just opened up to guests during my stay in October 2016.

-The hotel is located in the new CBD area near the Qiantang River.
+The hotel is in the new CBD area near the Qiantang River.
 There is a large mall and various residences nearby.
 There is also a large conference center and a nice jogging path along the river.
-This location was fine for where I was working, but for tourists visiting Hangzhou, this location isn’t the best.
+This location was fine for where I was working, but for tourists visiting Hangzhou, this place isn’t the best.
 Hangzhou is known for the natural beauty of the area, most of all West Lake.

 The Park Hyatt Hangzhou is in a tower containing both the hotel and residences.
-Similar to other Hyatt’s I’ve experienced in Asia, getting to one’s room can be somewhat of a maze.
+Similar to other Hyatt’s I’ve experienced in Asia, getting to one’s room is somewhat of a maze.
 From the ground floor there are a few turns before finding the first elevator bank.
 The guest rooms are on floors 36-47, and accessed using a different bank of elevators.
 The hotel rooms are the highest in the city, and the smallest rooms are 55 square meters (almost 600 square feet).
 Source

 Park Hyatt Hangzhou River View King Room